Structure exploiting methods for fast uncertainty quantification in multiphase flow through heterogeneous media

 For boundary conditions, a constant flux of hydrogen and zero water flow rate were imposed on the left boundary

 On the right boundary, Dirichlet boundary conditions the same as the initial conditions are imposed.

-To validate our solver we ran simulations with the nominal parameters, and report the phase pressures and gas saturation at the inflow boundary.
+To validate our solver, we run simulations with the nominal parameters and report the phase pressures and gas saturation at the inflow boundary.
 Our results are consistent with those reported in~\cite{Angelini2011,Bourgeat2009,Neumann2012}.
 Figure~\ref{fig:inflow} shows the gas saturation (top) and the phase pressures (bottom), with respect to time (years) during and after injection.
 For $0 < t <13\times10^3$ years, the gas saturation remains zero, all injected hydrogen dissolves into the liquid phase, the whole domain is saturated with water, and the liquid pressure remains constant.
-At $t \approx 13\times10^3$ years, the maximum solubility is reached and the gas phase start to appears at the injection boundary.
-Gas saturation keeps growing along the period of hydrogen injection.
-When injection stops at $t = 5\times 10^5$ years, gas saturation starts decreasing until it disappears.
+At $t \approx 13\times10^3$ years, the maximum solubility is reached and the gas phase appears at the injection boundary.
+Gas saturation keeps growing during the period of hydrogen injection.
+When injection stops at $t = 5\times 10^5$ years, gas saturation decreases until it disappears.
 A negative water flux is observed (see Figure~\ref{fig:bc_data}) as water comes from right to left to fill in the empty space.
-At the end of the simulation, the gas pressure keeps decreasing and the liquid pressure gradient goes to zero, as the system reaches a steady state.
+At the end of the simulation, the gas pressure continues to decrease and the liquid pressure gradient goes to zero, as the system reaches a steady state.